jacobtomlinson/website/_posts/2016/2016-09-20-build-ios-10-xcode-8-game-maker.md

 As of iOS 10 you must set a descriptive sting for each privacy privilege you want to use.
 This string will be displayed on the dialog box which asks for the users permission the first time you try and access the photos.
 Again regardless of whether you use this or not Game Maker references the permission and so the string must be set.

-To do this expand the directory for your game in the project explorer, expand the `Supporting Files` directory and and open the plist file named `ProjectName-Info.plist` where `ProjectName` is the name of your project.
+To do this expand the directory for your game in the project explorer, expand the `Supporting Files` directory and open the plist file named `ProjectName-Info.plist` where `ProjectName` is the name of your project.
 In this file you must add a property called `Privacy - Photo Library Usage Description`, which is available in the drop down list of keys, and set the value to a string describing your use of the photo library.
 If you do not use the photo library you can probably set this to anything, but I recommend you set it to something sensible like "Used to save game screenshots".

 ![Privacy plist option](http://i.imgur.com/bH9IF0v.png)